 Once you're in Luray, don't miss The Valley Cork, a bottle shop-cum-restaurant-cum-wine bar.
 Its inventory is never the same but it will always have something local to offer thirsty travelers.

 There is the option to add on a detour via Route 30 to experience Gettysburg, as well as Lancaster Amish Country - this will add about 2 hours to the trip.

 Bonus: During the beginning of the Great Depression, President Hoover used to hike and fish at Rapidan Camp in Shenandoah to deal with the stress.
 Today it is open for all to enjoy.

-Our travel tips: Shenandoah National Forest is home to one of the densest black bear populations in the country.
+Shenandoah National Park is home to one of the densest black bear populations in the country.
 If you are camping out in the wilderness, be mindful of food safety and bear awareness rules.

 8. Catskill Mountains and Woodstock, NY

 4 hours 40 minutes from Philadelphia (240 miles)

 Why you should visit: This scenic retreat is a popular nature escape for New York City residents - the mountainous scenery and freshwater streams are straight out of a postcard.